The Historic Palace Theater in Hilo, Hawaii, built in 1925, was and is a theater in the “Grand Old Tradition”

 Left: ADAM CHARLES BAKER – Photo from the collection of Robert Alder courtesy of George Baker.

 The Palace was built on a scale that had never been seen outside of the capital city of Honolulu, and it was always the grandest theater on all the neighbor islands.
 One unusual feature was that the Palace’s structure was entirely of redwood, imported from the Pacific Northwest.
 Fourteen huge redwood columns supported the wooden roof trusses which span the entire width of the building.
-The roof, sides and back were sheathed in corrugated sheet metal, a very typical construction style provided by roofers such as these commercial roofers in Greensboro, NC.
+The roof, sides and back were sheathed in corrugated sheet metal, a very typical construction style.
 The building’s façade is an elegant neo-classical design executed in stucco with wood molding accents.
 The photo is of the auditorium in the early 1930s.

 Photo from the collection of John De Mello courtesy of Roger Angell and the Lyman Museum